 See the Paterson Great Falls National Historic Park up close

-Stopping off the highway and parking is one way to see the breathtaking Paterson Great Falls, but you can also get up close to them at the Mary Ellen Kramer Park.
-The Park is adjacent to the Falls on Maple Street and has many spots with spectacular views to snap selfies and feel the water spray.
+Stopping off the highway and parking is one way to see the breathtaking Paterson Great Falls, but you can also get up close to them at Mary Ellen Kramer Park.
+Though the walking bridge over the falls is closed for reconstruction, the park is adjacent to the Falls on Maple Street and has many spots with spectacular views to snap selfies and feel the water spray.
+Park staff is on-site Wednesdays through Sundays to answer any questions you might have and give tips on the best places for photo ops.
 And when it’s time for lunch or an afternoon snack, grab a picnic table or bench, or lay out a blanket for a picnic on a shady spot of grass.
 If you want an insider’s view of the Falls, reserve a ranger-led, guided tour for you and your fam, or download the free Mill Mile app for a self-guided audio walking tour.
 Your kiddos can also become junior rangers for the park—they’ll learn about the park’s history, understand its importance, and receive a fun badge recognizing their contributions.

 What to know before you go to Paterson Great Falls

 The outdoor viewing areas of the falls are open year-round, and the park is open daily from sunrise to sunset.
 The best parking spots are at the Overlook Park parking lot at 72 McBride Avenue Extension.
 There’s also limited parking along Maple Street, near an entrance to Mary Ellen Kramer Park.
-You can find additional spots in the Franklin Mill parking lot on weekends, down the street (on McBride Avenue Extension) from the Overlook lot.
+On weekends, you can find additional spots in the Franklin Mill parking lot, down the street (on McBride Avenue Extension) from the Overlook lot.
 And be sure to plan if you want to book a guided ranger tour—sign up online at least two weeks in advance if you want to go.

 Paterson Great Falls